open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

 ## Recording an Exception

-An exception SHOULD be recorded as an `Event` on the span during which it occurred.
+An unhandled exception that leaves the scope of a span SHOULD be recorded as an `Event` on that span.
+Other (handled, not leaving a span's scope) exceptions MUST NOT be recorded.
+An exception is considered to leave the scope of a span if the span is ended because of stack unwinding caused by the exception.

 The name of the event MUST be `"exception"`.

 ## Attributes